 There are also food stalls with delicious and inexpensive options – market food stalls are some of my favorite spots for inexpensive yet delicious food in Ecuador, so I highly recommend giving them a try.

 Tena has countless places to stay at all price points, from super cheap backpacker hostels to luxury lodges.
 You’ll find plenty of hostels and hotels located within the city of Tena, but many others take advantage of the jungle surrounding the city and offer a peaceful jungle setting that is a fantastic feature for visitors.

-As a gateway to the Amazon, you won’t find the most luxurious of the luxury lodges here – if you’re looking for that, try Sacha Lodge or the Napo Wildlife Center.
+As a gateway to the Amazon, you won’t find the most luxurious of the luxury lodges here – if you’re looking for that, try Sacha Lodge or the Napo Wildlife Center in the deep Amazon.

 However, the jungle area surrounding Tena has some of the best Amazon lodges at all different price points, definitely worth considering if you’re looking for an Amazon lodge experience.

 A popular hostel in the heart of the town of Tena, Hostal Zumag Sisa, makes it easy to walk to restaurants, grocery stores, tour agencies, and everything you could want as a traveler.
 The hostel offers dorm room rates of under $10 a night, and private rooms as well.

 The incredible rooftop terrace will make you feel close to the jungle despite staying in town, and with its hammocks will quickly become your favorite spot.

 My personal favorite place to stay in Tena – and one of my favorite places in Ecuador – Hostal Pakay is just on the edge of the town and the forest.

 Hostal Pakay will make you feel like you’re staying in a remote lodge with all the conveniences of Tena minutes away.